quarylabs/sqruff/editors/code/README.md

 #### Fixing

-To fix a single or or set of files, run the following command:
+To fix a single or set of files, run the following command:

 ```bash
 sqruff fix <file/paths/directory>